linchuandai/MyoKeyboard/README.md

 <b>Using the MyoKeyboard</b>

-The MyoKeyboard has 7 distinct controls.
+The MyoType has 7 distinct controls.

 A left movement shifts left on the morse code binary tree.